Date

 Independent departures from your Home City for Inverness, Scotland.

-You will be met upon arrival in Inverness and transferred to the Royal Marine Hotel in Brora, where you will stay for three nights.
+We will meet you in Inverness and travel to the Royal Marine Hotel in Brora where we’ll stay one night.

 Overnight: Royal Marine Hotel